tridev222/Colective/README.md

-Sure!
-Here's a polished and professional README tailored for **Colective – A Team Collaboration Portal**, with a focus on student-oriented project collaboration, built using **Vite, React, Tailwind CSS, and the MERN stack**.

----

 # 🚀 Project Name: Colective – Team Collaboration Portal

 > In today’s dynamic academic environment, effective team collaboration is the backbone of successful student projects. *Colective* is a modern web application designed specifically for student teams to manage their academic projects effortlessly.
 Unlike traditional tools that feel bulky or enterprise-focused, Colective blends simplicity, functionality, and real-time collaboration into one intuitive platform.